Side-scrolling video game: Scrolling platform games

 In 1984, Pac-Land took the scrolling platform game a step further.
 It was not only a successful title, but it more closely resembled later scrolling platformers like Wonder Boy and Super Mario Bros.
 It also has multi-layered parallax scrolling.
 The same year, Sega released Flicky, a simple platformer with horizontally scrolling levels and first mascot character.
 Namco followed up Pac-Land with the fantasy-themed Dragon Buster the following year.

 Nintendo's platform game Super Mario Bros., designed by Shigeru Miyamoto and released for the Nintendo Entertainment System in 1985, became the archetype for many scrolling platformers to follow.
-It established many of the conventions of the side-scrolling platform genre, and struck a balance between arcade-like action and longer play sessions suited for home systems, helping to reinvigorate the North American home video game market.
+It established many of the conventions of the side-scrolling platform genre and struck a balance between arcade-like action and longer play sessions suited for home systems, helping to reinvigorate the North American home video game market.
 Compared to earlier platformers, Super Mario Bros. was more expansive, with the player having to "strategize while scrolling sideways" over long distances across colorful levels aboveground as well as underground.
 Its side-scrolling elements were influenced by two earlier side-scrollers that Miyamoto's team worked on, the racer Excitebike and the NES port of beat 'em up Kung-Fu Master.
-It used the same game engine as Excitebike, which allowed Mario to accelerate from a walk to a run, rather than move at a constant speed like earlier platformers.Super Mario Bros. went on to sell over 40 million copies according to the 1999 Guinness Book of World Records.
+It used the same game engine as Excitebike, which allowed Mario to accelerate from a walk to a run, rather than move at a constant speed like earlier platformers.

+Super Mario Bros. went on to sell over 40 million copies according to the 1999 Guinness Book of World Records.
 Its success contributed greatly to popularizing the genre during the 8-bit console generation.
 Sega attempted to emulate this success with their Alex Kidd series, as well as with the Wonder Boy series.
 The later Wonder Boy games were also notable for combining adventure and role-playing elements with traditional platforming.

 Run and gun

 In 1984, Hover Attack for the Sharp X1 was an early run & gun shooter that freely scrolled in all directions and allowed the player to shoot diagonally as well as straight ahead.
 1985 saw the release of Thexder, a breakthrough title for platform shooters.

-Run and gun video games became popular during the mid-to-late 1980's, with titles such as Konami's Green Beret (1985) and Namco's Rolling Thunder (1986).
+Run and gun video games became popular during the mid-to-late 1980s, with titles such as Konami's Green Beret (1985) and Namco's Rolling Thunder (1986).
 1987's Contra was acclaimed for its multi-directional aiming and two-player cooperative gameplay.
-However, by the early 1990's and with the popularity of 16-bit consoles, the scrolling shooter genre was overcrowded, with developers struggling to make their games stand out.
+However, by the early 1990s and with the popularity of 16-bit consoles, the scrolling shooter genre was overcrowded, with developers struggling to make their games stand out.